PROFESSIONAL APPOINTMENTS

 Prior to studying at Columbia, I received a B.A. in American studies (with a minor in photojournalism) from the University of Texas in Austin, and an M.A. in history from Montana State University.
 After completing my undergraduate degree, I worked for several years as a professional photographer before re-entering the academic world.
 My photographic work continues to inform my research interests and commitment to multimedia projects.

-I am a public historian, and have extensive experience working with museums, curating archival exhibits, producing podcasts, leading historical walking tours, and writing for popular news outlets.
+I have extensive experience working with museums, curating archival exhibits, creating digital maps, producing podcasts, leading historical walking tours, and writing for popular news outlets.

 My research about past environmental injustices compels me to help make contemporary green spaces more accessible and inviting to diverse public audiences in the present.
 To this end, I am interested in partnering with public parks, botanical/community gardens, or other outdoor-related organizations.